eddiejibson/limitrr/README.md

             limitrr.complete(req.realIp); //Calling such will complete
             //Is also a promise.
             limitrr.complete(req.realIp).then((result) => {
-                return res.status(200).json({ //In this example, we will be returning a success message as the action has been completed.
+                //In this example, we will be returning a
+                //success message as the action has been completed. return res.status(200).json({
                     "message": "Success!"
                 });
             }).catch((err) => {